 Notice the details: (1) Jesus died.
 (2) The enormous 45 to 60-foot high four inch thick curtain was torn.
 (3) The tear was from top to bottom clearly indicating the destruction was not of man but truly of God.
 This connection between the death of Jesus and the torn veil is not just about God's power.
 It witnesses to us who Jesus Christ is, what the cross accomplished, and the access we now now have to God through Jesus Christ.
 Hebrews 8:1-2

 "Now the point is this: We (each of us) have a high priest, one who is seated at the right hand of the throne of the Majesty in heaven, a minister in the holy places, in the true tent that the Lord set up, not man."
 Jesus Himself now serves as "our" high priest.
-There is no longer a need for a Jewish high priest to stand before the Lord and make atonement for our sins.
+There is no longer a need for a Jewish high priest (or any minister of any Christian church) to stand before the Lord and make atonement for our sins.
 Jesus has provided for our atonement through His death on the cross.
 In addition, the tearing of the veil also defined the beginning of a new covenant.
 Hebrews 8:13 states, "In speaking of a new covenant, he makes the first one obsolete.
 And what is becoming obsolete and growing old is ready to vanish away."

 A powerful application of this change is described in Hebrews 4:14-16: "Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession.
 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need."
-Instead of coming to a priest, we can directly and boldly come before God through Jesus Christ to receive mercy and grace.
+Instead of going to a priest, minister, or pastor, we can go directly and boldly come before God through Jesus Christ to receive mercy and grace.
 Jesus meets our needs and even identifies with our weaknesses.
 The tearing of the veil is profoundly significant and provides a pictorial foundation for how we can approach God today.
 God has torn down the barrier between Himself and us through the work of Jesus. http://compellingtruth.org

 For in depth study: